quantcast/android-measurement/README.md

 *Important*: Use of this feature requires certain notice and disclosures to your website and app users.
 Please see Quantcast's terms of service for more details.

+### SDK Customization ###

-### Logging and Debugging ###
+#### Logging and Debugging ####

-You can set the log level of the Quantcast Measurement SDK by calling:
+You may enable logging within the Quantcast Android SDK for debugging purposes.
+By default, logging is turned off.
+To enable logging, set the log level of the Quantcast Android SDK by calling:

 ``` java
 QuantcastClient.setLogLevel(Log.VERBOSE);
 ```

 The log level should be one of `Log.VERBOSE`, `Log.DEBUG`, `Log.INFO`, `Log.WARN`, `Log.ERROR`.
-The default log level for the Quantcast Measurement SDK is `Log.ERROR`.
+The default log level for the Quantcast Android SDK is `Log.ERROR`.

-Everything logged by the Quantcast Measurement SDK will have a tag beginning with "q.".
+Everything logged by the Quantcast Android SDK will have a tag beginning with "q.".

 ### License ###

-This software is licensed under the Quantcast Mobile API Beta Evaluation Agreement and may not be used except as permitted thereunder or copied, modified, or distributed in any case.
+This Quantcast Measurement SDK is Copyright 2012 Quantcast Corp.
+This SDK is licensed under the Quantcast Mobile App Measurement Terms of Service, found at [the Quantcast website here]([https://www.quantcast.com/learning-center/quantcast-terms/mobile-app-measurement-tos] "Quantcast's Measurement SDK Terms of Service") (the "License").
+You may not use this SDK unless (1) you sign up for an account at [Quantcast.com](https://www.quantcast.com "Quantcast.com") and click your agreement to the License and (2) are in compliance with the License.
+See the License for the specific language governing permissions and limitations under the License.